PDXpert PLM Software

 - Is PDXpert certified by FDA / UL / CSA / ISO9000 / other regulatory agencies?

-- In general, the Food and Drug Administration (FDA), Underwriters Laboratories (UL) and similar entities do not certify a tool, they approve a quality management process.
-PDXpert has been designed to assist you in obtaining and maintaining your process approval; for example, see PDXpert software features: 21 CFR Part 820 - Quality System Regulation, 21 CFR Part 11 Electronic Signatures, and ISO 9001:2008.
+- The Food and Drug Administration (FDA), Underwriters Laboratories (UL) and similar entities do not certify a tool, they approve a process.
+PDXpert has been designed to assist you in obtaining and maintaining approval of your quality management process.
+For example, see PDXpert software features: 21 CFR Part 820 - Quality System Regulation, 21 CFR Part 11 Electronic Signatures, and ISO 9001:2008.
 We can assist you in configuring PDXpert software to meet your quality management requirements.